 My master's degree, however, is in marketing, public relations and business strategy.
 I have more than 20 years of experience in business, where marketing was a reality of everyday work.
 So I'm glad to be a resource for ideas, insights and contacts as you move ahead in your education or business endeavors.

-Office hours: We can arrange to meet online before and after class on Tuesday or Thursday, or send me an email and we'll set a time to connect.
+Office hours: We can meet online before and after class, or send me an email and we'll set a time to connect.

 Grading